 Graduate students must be enrolled in 6 or more credits each semester to be eligible for federal loan funding.

-Graduate students will begin receiving financial aid award offers for 2019-20 in mid-summer.
+Graduate students will begin receiving financial aid offers for 2020-21 in mid-July.

 Federal Unsubsidized Loan

 Graduate students can borrow up to $20,500 in Federal Direct Unsubsidized loan funding (if eligible) each aid year.
 Students enrolled in the Doctor of Pharmacy or PhD in Psychology, Clinical Science programs can borrow up to $33,000 in unsubsidized loan funding (if eligible) each aid year.